-The Underbeats remembered that Big Reggie always wanted to sing “Cotton Fields” with them on stage – apparently he even made a record of his favorite song, which goes for big bucks today.
+The Underbeats remembered that Big Reggie always wanted to sing “Cottonfields” with them on stage at the beginning of the night– he even made a record of the song, backed with “Tutti Frutti.”
+The record goes for big bucks today!

 Big Reggie promoted other shows, notably the Beatles’ appearance at Met Stadium in 1965.

-Colihan was manager of La Cantina, located at 7800 Computer Ave. in Bloomington.
+Reggie was manager of La Cantina, located at 7800 Computer Ave. in Bloomington.
 La Cantina was built by Pat Moore.
-Colihan resigned in October 1974 amid a fight with the Bloomington City Council over the percentage of food to liquor sold at the restaurant and nightclub.
+Reggie resigned in October 1974 amid a fight with the Bloomington City Council over the percentage of food to liquor sold at the restaurant and nightclub.

-In the late 1970s he owned and managed the Skyway Bar (by 1986 known as Reggie’s Downtown) at 8th and Hennepin.
+In the late 1970s, Reggie owned and managed the Skyway Bar (by 1986 known as Reggie’s Downtown) at 8th and Hennepin.

-Colihan purchased the Uptown Bar at Lake and Hennepin in 1984.
-During his two year tenure the bar became a mecca for punk/alternative local bands, many of which became famous, according to this article I have here.
+Reggie purchased the Uptown Bar at Lake and Hennepin in 1984, with partner Jim Loosen.
+During his two year tenure, the bar became a mecca for punk/alternative local bands,

 MINNEAPOLIS STAR AND TRIBUNE